-Supplemental Allocations
+CCJPA Supplemental Allocations

-CCJPA receives additional annual supplemental allocations from Caltrans for special projects that are not within the core CCJPA annual operating budget.
+CCJPA receives additional annual supplemental allocations from Caltrans for special projects that benefit the Capitol Corridor service and are not included in the core CCJPA annual operating budget.
+These CCJPA Supplemental Allocations are listed in Table 9-1.